Arrow Icon

 The Problem: Static Training Was Realistic—But Rigid, Limited, and Hard to Scale

-HILTI's established firestop training workshop combined code-based theory with a shared physical wall for hands-on demonstrations.
-While effective at showing core principles, the format had systemic limits that reduced individual learning depth, repeatability, and scalability.
+HILTI's existing firestop training combined theory with a shared physical wall for hands-on demonstrations.
+The format showed core principles well, but had systemic limits in learning depth, repeatability, and scale.

 • Limited Scenario Range → The static wall supported only a few example penetrations.
 Adding more meant manual reconfiguration—impractical for broader training needs.